avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 - Injection within a factory: in industrial contexts, Trust Anchors are typically injected into target devices during the manufacturing phase.
 To bootstrap a Trust Anchor, the device is placed in a physically secure environment accessible only to trustworthy personnel.
 This injection can occur during manufacturing or when a device is being resold.
 It is important to note that some devices might not support updating the Trust Anchor in the field, requiring the return of the device to the OEM for post-quantum Trust Anchor injection or, in some cases, it may be even not supported at all, because, for example, the Trust Anchor is burnt onto the device at manufacturing time.
 - Injection via software and firmware updates: for devices where the Trust Anchor is not burned onto the device, for example in less constrained devices and IT equipment, post-quantum Trust Anchors can be injected through software or firmware update mechanisms.
 The deployment of these Trust Anchors may leverage existing update mechanisms and traditional cryptography to minimize effort.
 However, this approach necessitates the distribution of the new Trust Anchors well in advance of any suspicion that traditional cryptography may become vulnerable.
 Given the lead time required to ensure widespread distribution, the time window where this mechanism is suitable is further reduced.

-Lifetime: long lived use cases.
+Lifetime: Long-lived.

-Protocol: non-negotiated.
+Protocol: Passive Negotiation.

-Backward compatibility: is needed when no update mechanism is supported.
-For other scenarios, it is needed for the time window in which the upgrade will take place (e.g., 2-5 years).
+Backward compatibility: Limited.

 ## CMS (S/MIME) {#cms}